Generic Name: phenelzine (FEN-el-zeen)

 - Phenelzine should not be used in CHILDREN younger than 16 years old; safety and effectiveness in these children have not been confirmed.
 CHILDREN taking phenelzine may be at increased risk for suicidal thoughts or behaviors.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using phenelzine while you are pregnant.
-It is not known if phenelzine is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use phenelzine, check with your doctor.
 Discuss any possible risks to your baby.

 If you stop taking phenelzine suddenly, you may have WITHDRAWAL symptoms.
 These may include nausea, vomiting, and a general feeling of discomfort.